LMS Book Series

 The series is particularly concerned with the history of 'modern mathematics' that is, from about 1750.
 The aim is to publish reasonably priced volumes of interest to the average working mathematician.

 Books are published from the AMS offices at Rhode Island to a high standard of production quality, and are bound in attractive covers.
-To date, 34 volumes have appeared.
+To date, over 42 volumes have appeared.

 Publish With the LMS